 The preparation and routing of the LOI may vary depending on your current Administrator:

-Others (e.g., ATRAM) prepare the LOI themselves and send it to DragonFi for confirmation and signature.
+- Others (e.g., ATRAM) prepare the LOI themselves and send it to DragonFi for confirmation and signature.

 This step ensures the transfer is recognized as a valid Administrator-to-Administrator transfer and avoids unnecessary penalties.

-they are required to act within a specific timeframe:
+Once your current Administrator receives both your Notice of Withdrawal/Termination and the acknowledged LOI, they are required to act within a specific timeframe:

-They must transfer all PERA assets to DragonFi within 15 calendar days from receipt of the complete transfer request.
+- They must transfer all PERA assets to DragonFi within 15 calendar days from receipt of the complete transfer request.

-Failure to complete the transfer within this period may make the former Administrator personally liable for any early withdrawal penalties imposed by the BIR.
+- Failure to complete the transfer within this period may make the former Administrator personally liable for any early withdrawal penalties imposed by the BIR.

-When done properly and in compliance with regulations, a PERA Administrator transfer is not considered an early withdrawal.
+- When done properly and in compliance with regulations, a PERA Administrator transfer is not considered an early withdrawal.

-3. Submit the PERA Quitclaim to Your Current Administrator
+Step 3: Submit the PERA Quitclaim to Your Current Administrator

 You will also need to submit the PERA Quitclaim to your current Administrator.

-This is typically submitted after they issue the Final Accounting.
+- This is typically submitted after they issue the Final Accounting.

-If you prefer, you may submit the Quitclaim together with your Notice of Withdrawal/Termination; they will accept it upon receipt.
+- If you prefer, you may submit the Quitclaim together with your Notice of Withdrawal/Termination; they will accept it upon receipt.

-The Quitclaim authorizes them to release your PERA proceeds to DragonFi once all requirements are cleared.
+- The Quitclaim authorizes them to release your PERA proceeds to DragonFi once all requirements are cleared.

-4. Wait for Final Accounting and Transfer of Proceeds
+Step 4: Wait for Final Accounting and Transfer of Proceeds

 Your current Administrator will:

-Liquidate the necessary assets in your PERA account to facilitate the transfer to DragonFi.
+- Liquidate the necessary assets in your PERA account to facilitate the transfer to DragonFi

-Prepare a Final Accounting of your PERA, and
+- Prepare a Final Accounting of your PERA, and

-Release the PERA proceeds to DragonFi
+- Release the PERA proceeds to DragonFi

 This step takes place only after they receive all required documents, including the Notice of Withdrawal/Termination, LOI, and (if applicable) Quitclaim.